zlatanvasovic/hackwork/README.md

 ### New layout

-To make new layout, create a new directory within `layouts/` and follow [layout basics](#layout-basics).
+To make a new layout, create a new directory within `layouts/` and follow [layout basics](#layout-basics).
 You can use [default layout](#default-layout) as template.